A soil safari: on a quest to restore and manage grassland soils

 Conducting research to improve soil health

 Understanding the importance of soils in land management decisions and policymaking is crucial in creating resilient food systems and mitigating the effects of climate change.
-In her doctoral studies, Fiona is partnering with the International Livestock Research Institute (ILRI) where she will implement different interventions, such as re-seeding with different grassland species and adding organic material such as manure, to test how they affect grassland soil health.
+In her doctoral studies, Pearce is partnering with the International Livestock Research Institute (ILRI) where she will implement different interventions, such as re-seeding with different grassland species and adding organic material such as manure, to test how they affect grassland soil health.
 She is advised by John Quinton (LU), Mariana Rufino from the Technical University of Munich (TUM) and Sonja Leitner (ILRI).
 Quinton and Rufino are also collaborating with the University of Kabianga in Kenya, and farmers and landowners in western Kenya.
 Lancaster University has set up a new Africa Research Hub dedicated to “advancing academic research, fostering community engagement, and promoting sustainable development across the African continent,” which will serve to further build the partnership between LU, TUM, ILRI and other Kenyan partners.

-‘Soils can be a bit invisible, but if you’re degrading soils, it can take a long time to reverse the impact,’ said Leitner, who is a Senior Scientist at ILRI.
+‘Soils can be a bit invisible, but if you’re degrading soils, it can take a long time to reverse the impact,’ said Leitner, who is a senior scientist at ILRI.

 There is currently limited evidence for how different management strategies used in tropical grasslands like Kapiti's can impact these soils, and help them to become more resilient to climate changes such as drought.
 Pearce’s work is crucial to bridging this gap because understanding the role of soils for providing crucial ecosystem functions such as nutrient and carbon cycling can help increase productivity and improve drought resilience.